YoobieRE/uplay-install-reverse/Readme.md

 ## Protobuf schema

 The protobuf schema isn't public.
 It also can't be pulled from the Ubisoft Connect EXEs because they are packed with VMProtect.
-The Android app doesn't contain this schema either.

-The only way to decode the protobuf data is to manually infer the schema.
-There are various tools that can help assist with this, but some fields (especially enums) are tough to infer without additional context.

-The current protobuf schema can be found in `manifest.proto`.
+However, it is possible to dump the memory of the running Uplay application to extract its protos.

+1. Open Ubisoft Connect, then run the below command to dump the memory (it will be about 500 MB)

+    ```shell
+    # Run CMD/PowerShell as administrator
+    procdump64.exe -ma upc.exe
+    ```

+1. Setup [pbtk](https://github.com/marin-m/pbtk).
+You won't need the UI (qt) stuff, and it's recommended to install the python dependencies in [pipenv](https://pipenv.pypa.io/en/latest/).

+1. Run the binary proto extractor on the memory dump

+    ```shell
+    pipenv run python3 extractors/from_binary.py upc.exe_210524_171240.dmp upc_protos
+    ```

+1. Grab the .protos that pbtk spits out into a bunch of folders and copy them to this project.
+You can ignore the Google protos.

+    ```shell
+    cp -r upc_protos/*/*.proto ~/my/dir/foo/.
+    ```

+1. Convert the protos to python code with `protoc`

+    ```shell
+    protoc --python_out=./classes ./protos/*.proto
+    ```

 ## Findings